d3blocks/d3blocks/README.md

 ### Ethical Ads
 When HTMLs are generated, it automatically include ethical ads as a small way to support development.
-This is done thoughtfully and only in my free time.
+This entire project with maintenance is done thoughtfully and only in my free time.
 Ads can be disabled via an input parameter, and you can also support the project with a coffee donation instead.

 ### References